What to do and not to do while in Prague.

-Prague is a beautiful city full of amazing people and wonderful places to see 🙂 It’s good to know, however, what to avoid so you won’t spend more or get cheated.
+Prague is a beautiful city full of amazing people and wonderful places to see.
+It’s good to know, however, what to avoid so you won’t spend more or get cheated.

-Need to exchange money?
+Where to change money?

-- Do not change your money in random exchange offices you’ll come across with!
+- Do not exchange your money in random exchange offices you’ll come across with!
 No kidding!
 This is the worst (or rather risky) thing you can do.
-Unfortunately not everyone is honest and especially not the exchange blokes.
+Unfortunately, not everyone is honest and especially not the exchange blokes.
 Majority of them would like to rip you off.
 The exchange rate you see might not be the same you’ll exchange money for, and it’s quite common that you won’t even get the Czech crowns back.

-- One of the best places (that most Czechs use as well) is situated just round the corner from Old Town Square.
+- One of the best places (that most Czechs use as well) is situated just around the corner from Old Town Square.
 Bearing a simple name “Exchange” (https://www.exchange.cz/en, Kaprova street) the office provides the best exchange rate and no commission.
 Result?
 No worries and more spare for you.

 Before hunting down the famous Golem, you would probably need to surpass another Prague’s urban legend – the taxi drivers.
 There are so many scary stories connected with them, that even locals feel embarrassed.
 Most taxi drivers are nice people, charging you fair prices, though there are still some black sheep trying to take advantage of tourists.
 Well then, how to swim the sea of those smelly tin chariots unharmed and perhaps even enjoy it?.